 Moreover, experienced TVB attorneys are well acquainted with the TVB judges and have a good reputation for being honest, reliable and reasonable.
 This ensures that when the attorneys challenge a ticket, is done on the merits which in turn increases the odds of a favorable ruling.

-In addition, when drivers hire The Rosenblum Law Firm’s highly reviewed attorneys, it almost always saves them a trip to the courthouse.
+In addition, when drivers hire Rosenblum Law’s highly reviewed attorneys, it almost always saves them a trip to the courthouse.
 For most Queens traffic ticket cases, and an attorney can appear in the place of the driver and present arguments on his or her behalf.

 Queens Traffic Ticket Costs